-I am super-stoked to share this fun and easy art project with you today!
+I am super-stoked to share another fun and easy art project with you today!
 Grab the crayons and the black paint.
-I’m going to show you how your kids can make a framed “scratch art family portrait” to give to a loved one for Christmas or a birthday.
+We using one of our favourite art processes – scratch art – to make a framed family portrait to give to a loved one for Christmas or a birthday.

 Do you remember doing scratch art in art class when you were a kid?

-It was one of my favourite art techniques in grade school!
+It was one of my favourite art techniques when I was in grade school, and it still is!

 If you’re not familiar with the scratch art process, it’s a layer of crayon covered with paint.
 When you scratch through the paint, the colourful crayon wax underneath is revealed.